Bach meets Suga as Tokyo virus cases approach 6-month high | Law-Order

 Bach arrived in Tokyo last week and spent the first three days self-isolating in the five-star hotel that the IOC uses for its headquarters in Tokyo.

-The IOC is pushing ahead with the Olympics, despite opposition in much of the Japanese medical community, partly because it is dependent for almost 75 per cent of its income on the sale of broadcasting rights.
-AP SSC SSC
+The IOC is pushing ahead with the Olympics, despite opposition in much of the Japanese medical community, partly because it is dependent for almost 75% of its income on the sale of broadcasting rights.

+Bach later acknowledged the IOC ''always knew that there is this skepticism'' among the Japanese people but that they “have to gain confidence” from the protective measures in place.

+“You have already seen in the last couple of weeks it's changing slowly but surely,” the IOC leader told international media in a conference call. ''When the athletes finally compete this will be well-appreciated here by the Japanese people.”
+Bach also revealed he had doubts “every day” about the games going ahead in the 15 months since they were postponed but to voice them would have disrupted athletes preparing to qualify and compete.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)